 $357,287,850

-Better still, it was honored with the Best Animated Feature trophy at the 75th Academy Awards; therefore, making it the first and the only non-English-language animated flick to have won in the category to date.
+Remarkably, Spirited Away won the Academy Award for Best Animated Feature at the 75th Oscars, becoming the first and only non-English-language animated film to win in this category to date.

 Recommended: